Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 - Greek - Yes, they sometimes need the Greek language, although is a bit rare

-- Chinese is rare to see but it exist.
+- Chinese is rare to see but it exists.

 If they have something and they like your CV, they will possibly call you for an interview.
 It is always better to already be here in Warsaw.

-If you are not, then maybe you can say that you are because some companies don't want to take the risk employing someone from abroad.
-Specially when is someone with family and kids.
+If you are not, then maybe you can say that you are because some companies don't want to take the risk of employing someone from abroad.
+Especially when it is someone with family and kids.